-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from Publisher for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Seven Letters from Paris by Samantha Verant

 Synopsis from Goodreads:

 “Twenty years, seven letters, and one long-lost love of a lifetime